 Student Care Team

-If there are ongoing or significant concerns regarding a student, a referral is made to the Student Care Team for additional consultation and support.
-This team meets weekly and consists of the Upper School director, director of guidance, counselors, and the learning specialist; teachers are included as needed.
+If there are ongoing or significant concerns regarding a student, a referral is made to the Upper School Care Team for additional consultation and support.
+This team meets weekly and consists of the Upper School director, Upper School assistant director, counselors, and the learning specialist.
 This group gathers information, develops and initiates a plan to help support the student, and does periodic checks to monitor student progress.

 Meet the Team